-- tendency to over-steer.
+maintain may be working against drivers who panic in emergency situations.
+In a panic, drivers may have the tendency to over-steer.
 In a vehicle without ABS where the wheels have locked, an extreme steering command would have no effect since the driver does not have directional control.
-However, since ABS prevents wheel lock, an equipped vehicle would respond to the driver's exaggerated steering input which may lead to an increased risk of losing control, rolling over, or running off the road. - Third, some studies have suggested that drivers with ABS modify their driving behaviour by driving faster in wet conditions or following other vehicles more closely.
-This behaviour would undermine the ability of ABS to help in situations where heavy braking is required (Farmer et al. 1997, Williams and Wells 1994).
+However, since ABS prevents wheel lock, an equipped vehicle would respond to the driver's exaggerated steering input which may lead to an increased risk of losing control, rolling over, or running off the road.

+Third, some studies have suggested drivers with ABS modify their driving behaviour by driving faster in wet conditions or following other vehicles more closely.
+This behaviour would undermine the ability of ABS to help in situations where heavy braking is required (Farmer et al., 1997; Williams and Wells, 1994).

 One notable area where ABS has been shown to have great success is in reducing motorcycle fatal crashes.
-Braking is much more difficult on motorcycles than other passenger vehicles due both to the method of braking on a motorcycle and the fact that motorcycles are inherent less stable than four-wheeled vehicles.
-Locked wheels are particularly dangerous for motorcycle drivers, since they almost always precede the driver's falling off the bike.
-Motorcycles with ABS demonstrated a fatal crash involvement 37% lower than motorcycles without ABS (Teoh 2011).
+Braking is much more difficult on motorcycles than other passenger vehicles due both to the method of braking on a motorcycle and the fact that motorcycles are inherently less stable than four-wheeled vehicles.
+Locked wheels are particularly dangerous for motorcycle riders since they almost always precede the rider falling off the bike.
+Motorcycles with ABS demonstrated a fatal crash involvement

+37% lower than motorcycles without ABS (Teoh, 2011).